Tesseractcubed/cubedpromethiumtransmutation/README.txt

 out of the important non-renewables, effectively soft-locking the game past a certain point.

 Specific resources duplicated:
-Uranium ore from Depleted Nuclear Fuel Cells, fish, and Promethium (single step process, except fish as a partially reused catalyst, in centrifuge) Tungsten ore from tungsten plate, coal, lava, and promethium (tungsten ore precipitation.
-Takes lots of time)
-Scrap from petroleum, electrolyte, holmium ore, scrap, and Promethium (scrap marination in an EM plant; mostly a way to generate infinite scrap from promethium, power, and time, and maybe some materials from other planets)
-Gleba... is Gleba.
-Except you make pentapod eggs Lithuim Brine from Foundation, Fluoroketone (Hot), Pentapod Eggs, and promethium (outputs lithium brine and Fluoroketone (cold), intentionally complicated.)
+Uranium ore, tungsten ore, scrap, lithium brine.

-As you can see, the method is imprecice and intended to make you work for the infinite resources It is my opinion that cross planet fliud logistics with barrels is a pain, so I won't force it.
+The mod is intended to make you work for the infinite resources It is my opinion that cross planet fliud logistics with barrels is a pain, so I won't force it.
 All recipies will be locket to their respective planets.